sargentJE/myaccess-email-campaign/emails/email03_meet-testers-tease-webinar.md

 I've been talking about what we find.
 I wanted to say a bit about who finds it.

-When we test a site, we don't simulate disabilities or run personas.
-We work with real disabled people who use assistive technology every day:
+When we test a site, we work with real disabled people who use assistive technology every day:

 - Screen reader users (JAWS, NVDA, VoiceOver)
 - People who rely on magnification or high contrast
 - Keyboard-only users
-- People managing their whole lives online – banking, shopping, booking appointments

 For each project, 8-10 of them try to complete the journeys we've agreed.
 Donation forms.
 Checkout flows.
 Booking systems.
 Contact pages.